harrygr/mandle/readme.md

 ## Custom Messages

-You can override the defaul validation messages with your own and add messages for your custom rules as follows
+You can override the default validation messages with your own and add messages for your custom rules as follows

 ```typescript
 const validate = mandle({